How to Marry a Millionaire (TV series): Season one

 The series follows the adventures and mishaps of three 20-something women who are attempting to marry a rich man.
 The three women are Greta Hanson (Nelson), a sophisticated, college educated co-hostess of the quiz show Go For Broke; Michelle "Mike" McCall (Anders), an intelligent (and often scheming), wise cracking Wall Street secretary; and Loco Jones (Eden), a ditzy but good-hearted "Miss Magoo"-esque fashion model who, despite having very poor eyesight, refuses to wear her glasses in the presence of men.
 As in the film, the three women have concocted a scheme to land a rich husband by placing themselves in the same social scene as rich bachelors.
 The three rent a pricey penthouse apartment together at the Tower House on Park Avenue and vow to help each other land a rich husband.
 While their address may be ritzy, Greta, Mike and Loco struggle to make the rent, are constantly faced with the threat of eviction and barely make ends meet.

 In the series' initial episodes, Dabbs Greer portrayed Mr. Blandish, the Tower House's building manager who frequently threatens the women with eviction due to their failure to pay the rent on time.
 Midway through the first season, Joseph Kearns was cast as the building manager, Augustus P. Tobey.
 Mr. Tobey is also regularly annoyed by Greta, Mike and Loco because of their inability to pay the rent on time and is constantly trying to get the women evicted.
-Also appearing in a recurring role is Jimmy Cross, the building's elevator operator Jesse Flouge who often helps, and sometimes hinders, the women in their millionaire husband landing schemes.
+Also appearing in a recurring role is Jimmy Cross, the building's elevator operator Jesse Flouge who often helps, but sometimes inadvertently hinders, the women in their millionaire husband landing schemes.

 The original, unaired pilot episode was shot in Spring 1957.
 Lori Nelson appeared as Greta Lindquist (the character's last name was later changed to Hanson), Loco Jones was played by Charlotte Austin and Doe Avedon (ex-wife of photographer Richard Avedon) portrayed Mike McCall.
 Joseph Kearns, who was later cast in the series as the women's building manager, appeared in the pilot as Mike's co-worker Maurice.
 After all three major networks passed on the series, National Telefilm Associates and 20th Century-Fox Television (which owned part of the series) sold and distributed the series to 115 independent syndicated channels.

 Millionaire was included in a package deal with two other NTA productions, This Is Alice and Man Without a Gun, that subscribing syndicated channels aired in a programming block on the same night.
 After the series was sold, Charlotte Austin and Doe Avedon's roles were recast.
 Approximately seventy actresses auditioned for the roles of Loco and Mike before producers chose Barbara Eden and Merry Anders.